rabblerouser/infra/README.md

 ## About the `tf` script

 Throughout these docs, you are often told to run a special `tf` script, rather than running terraform directly.
-This is to work around some terraform limitations ([1](https://github.com/hashicorp/terraform/issues/10462), [2](https://github.com/hashicorp/terraform/issues/5190)), which currently make the native terraform commands a bit verbose.
+This is to work around a particular [terraform limitation](https://github.com/hashicorp/terraform/issues/2430).
 You can run the script with no arguments to see how to use it, or read [`the source code`](./terraform/tf) to see how it works:

 ```sh
 cd terraform